-No personal data
+No account, minimal data

-Last updated: May 25, 2026
+Last updated: July 5, 2026

 We never send your blocked / required / phrase / any-of words, listing titles, prices, photos, sellers, or the URLs you browse.
 The distance filter does send location names — the city you type and listings' visible locations — to look up coordinates; nothing else leaves your browser.